 Paseo Nuevo Makers Market by Blissful Boutiques!

-Announcing the NEW monthly Makers Market presented by Blissful Boutiques!
-Shop local Santa Barbara artisans and makers every Saturday of the month from 10-5 and the first three Sundays in December in the heart of downtown Santa Barbara.
+Announcing the NEW monthly Paseo Nuevo Makers Market presented by Blissful Boutiques!
+Shop local Santa Barbara artisans and makers every Saturday of the month from 10-5 and the first 3 Sundays in December in the heart of downtown Santa Barbara.
 New and signature vendors each month.
-Market located in De la Guerra Place.
+Market located in the De la Guerra Place.

 Event Details